InigoInigo Logo

 A Private View: an other-worldly Tudor house miraculously spun into a 21st-century tale

 Alastair Hendy admits he's a sucker for a new challenge.
 So when a gloriously intact Tudor house presented itself to him, he embarked on a meticulous restoration journey that captivated the entire town.
-As the house comes to market, Alastair tells Inigo how he has ‘reinvented the dust of history’ with sensitivity, craft – and a peculiar gift for storytelling
+As the house comes to market, Alastair tells Inigo how he has ‘reinvented the dust of history’ with sensitivity, craft – and a particular gift for storytelling

 Words